France braces for mass rail strikes

 The rail strikes, set to last until Jun 28, are being seen as the biggest challenge yet to 40-year-old Macron's sweeping plans to shake up France and make it more competitive, earning comparisons with Margaret Thatcher's showdown with British coal unions in 1984.

-Unions say the centrist ex-investment banker intends to "destroy the public railways through pure ideological dogmatism".
+Unions accuse the centrist ex-investment banker of seeking to "destroy the public railways through pure ideological dogmatism".

-His changes "will fix neither the debt issue or that of dysfunction" in the railway system", they said in their strike announcement.

 Air France, meanwhile, is set to operate 75 per cent of flights Tuesday as staff stage their fourth strike in a month seeking a six-percent pay rise.